Boundary and Topographic Surveys 2026: Complete Guide for Construction Projects in Miami-Dade, Broward, and Palm Beach Counties

 Elevation Certificates must be prepared by a Florida-licensed surveyor based on field measurement.
 They are not interchangeable with construction drawings showing proposed elevations, and they are not satisfied by general topographic survey information.
 The Elevation Certificate is also used by the National Flood Insurance Program for the underwriting of flood insurance, and the elevations documented on the certificate directly affect flood insurance premiums for the property.

-Construction projects involving substantial improvement or substantial damage may require pre-construction and post-construction Elevation Certificates to document the elevation of the existing structure and the elevation of the completed work.
+Construction projects involving improvement or damage may require pre-construction and post-construction Elevation Certificates to document the elevation of the existing structure and the elevation of the completed work.
 The post-construction Elevation Certificate is typically required as a closeout document before final inspection approval and Certificate of Occupancy issuance.

 Why Surveys Are Required for Construction Permits